The 2018 OnTrack / Non-Traditional

-Scholar Recognition award events were held on Tuesday, July 12 at 5:30 pm and
+Scholar Recognition award events will be held on Tuesday, July 10 at 5:30 pm and

 the Adams Memorial Hospital.